core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Furthermore, the proxy takes the role of a server when forwarding notifications from origin servers back to the client.
 To this end, the proxy follows what is specified in {{Section 3.7 of I-D.ietf-core-groupcomm-bis}} and {{Section 5 of RFC7641}}, with the following additions.

-* At Step 1 in {{ssec-resp-proc-proxy}}, the proxy includes the Reply-From Option in every notification, including non-2.xx notifications resulting in removing the proxy from the list of observers of the origin server.
+* At Step 1 in {{ssec-resp-proc-proxy-steps}}, the proxy includes the Reply-From Option in every notification, including non-2.xx notifications resulting in removing the proxy from the list of observers of the origin server.

 * The proxy frees up its Token value used for a group observation only if, after the timeout expiration, no 2.xx (Success) responses matching with the group request and also including an Observe Option have been received from any origin server.

-  Otherwise, after the timeout expiration and as long as observations are active with servers in the group for the target resource of the group request, notifications from those servers are forwarded back to the client, as defined in {{ssec-resp-proc-proxy}}, and the Token value used for the group observation is not freed during this time.
+  Otherwise, after the timeout expiration and as long as observations are active with servers in the group for the target resource of the group request, notifications from those servers are forwarded back to the client as defined in {{ssec-resp-proc-proxy-steps}}, and the Token value used for the group observation is not freed during this time.

 Finally, the proxy SHOULD regularly verify that the client is still interested in receiving observe notifications for a group observation.
 To this end, the proxy can rely on the same approach discussed for servers in {{Section 3.7 of I-D.ietf-core-groupcomm-bis}}, with more details available in {{Section 4.5 of RFC7641}}.